|Wall of noodles at Cup Noodles Museum (Japan)|

 When I visited Malaysia I did not have a chance to try Maggi mee (my "must try" list was very long, and Maggi mee was pretty far down the list).
 But I remember seeing some of the prep work in the open kitchen of Devi's Corner in the Bangsar section of Kuala Lumpur.
 While eating a hectic dinner of idli and other South Indian food, I watched a restaurant worker dumping package after package of instant noodles into a large plastic tub for later use.
 I'm surprised that Maggi doesn't sell a two kilo "restaurant pack".
 Perhaps the noodles age most ideally and reach their peak when stored in the single-serving container?

 But I might get a chance to invent my own version.
 Without knowing exactly what they were, I impulsively bought some Air Dried Broad Noodles (mi kering kasar) from the local Thai market.
 It turns out that they are the healthy version of instant noodles.
 I guess that explains the low, low price...

-Photo of instant noodles from dirkoneill's flickr collection, subject to a Creative Commons license.
+Photo of Wall of instant noodles from Cup Noodles Museum (Japan) from Guilhem Vellut's Flickr collection, subject to a Creative Commons License.